mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 10 1 Cr1000

 **FRIEND-OF-THE-LOWLY**
-The Friend is the most basic of standard K’kree weapons carriers, using the same ovoid body shape as most others, with a laser rifle along the main axis.
-The unit is neither agile nor quick and cannot keep up with a band of charging K’kree if firing at the same time but does provide accurate light fire support on the move.
+The Friend is the most basic of standard K'kree weapons carriers, using the same ovoid body shape as most others, with a laser rifle along the main axis.
+The unit is neither agile nor quick and cannot keep up with a band of charging K'kree if firing at the same time but does provide accurate light fire support on the move.
 Internal fuel cells provide an effectively infinite number of shots but movement rate is halved while